Tochemey/goakt/README.md

 ## Contribution

-We welcome contributions—bug fixes, new features, and documentation improvements.
+We welcome contributions: bug fixes, new features, and documentation improvements.
 Before diving in, read the [Architecture Document](./arch/ARCHITECTURE.md) to understand the codebase.
-We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) and a Docker-backed `Makefile` so contributors only need Docker and Make installed — run `make help` to see the available targets.
+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) and a Docker-backed `Makefile` so contributors only need Docker and Make installed; run `make help` to see the available targets.

 See [contributing.md](./CONTRIBUTING.md) for prerequisites, setup, and the full contribution workflow.